Healing Strategies:

 Rationale for the Strategic Supplements

-which is why the best source of nutrition for healthy people is whole, unprocessed,
+synergistically which is why the best source of nutrition for healthy people

 Necessary Co-factors